10 min read

 As a result, the 100,000-part quote will have a much lower PPP than the 1,000-part quote.

-Converters often calculate the price per part on a scale of thousands, meaning they might give you the price per thousand parts rather than the exact PPP.
+Finally, converters often calculate the price per part on a scale of thousands, meaning they might give you the price per thousand parts (M) rather than the exact unit price.

-If your parts are divided into bags or kits, it could change the way your pricing is formatted.
+If your parts are divided into bags or kits, this could change how your pricing is formatted.
 The chart demonstrates a breakdown of how different packaging styles can affect the pricing layout of your quote.

 100 kits cost $100 each